ApplefaceLisa/WebDev/AngularJS/AngularJS_Knowledges.md

   - Creating a Directive that Manipulates the DOM
   - Creating a Directive that Wraps Other Elements
   - Creating a Directive that Adds Event Listeners

+- Directive isolated scope shorthand syntax `=, @, &` : [What is the difference between & vs @ and = in angularJS](https://stackoverflow.com/questions/14908133/what-is-the-difference-between-vs-and-in-angularjs)
+  - `@` allows a value defined on the directive attribute to be passed to the directive's isolate scope.
+The value could be a simple string value (myattr="hello") or it could be an AngularJS interpolated string with embedded expressions (myattr="my_{{helloText}}").
+Think of it as "one-way" communication from the parent scope into the child directive. _**parent to child data-binding**_

+  - `&` allows the directive's isolate scope to pass values into the parent scope for evaluation in the expression defined in the attribute.
+Note that the directive attribute is implicitly an expression and does not use double curly brace expression syntax. _**chile to parent data-binding**_

+  - `=` sets up a two-way binding expression between the directive's isolate scope and the parent scope.
+Changes in the child scope are propagated to the parent and vice-versa.
+Think of = as a combination of @ and &. _**two-way data-binding between parent and child**_

 ### [Filters](https://docs.angularjs.org/guide/filter)
 Example: